-Also, please be aware that the Student Handbook is updated yearly, while policy adoption and revision may occur throughout the year.
-The district encourages parents to stay informed of proposed board policy changes by attending board meetings.
-Changes in policy or other rules that affect Student Handbook provisions will be made available to students and parents through newsletters or other communications.
-The district reserves the right to modify provisions of the Student Handbook at any time, whenever it is deemed necessary.
-Notice of any revision or modification will be given as is reasonably practical under the circumstances.
+The Student Handbook is updated annually; however, policy adoption and revisions may occur throughout the year.
+The district encourages parents to stay informed of proposed policy changes by attending board meetings and reviewing newsletter and other communications explaining changes in policy or other rules that affect Student Handbook provisions.
+The district reserves the right to modify the Student Handbook at any time.
+Notice of revisions will be provided as is reasonably practical.

-Although the Student Handbook may refer to rights established through law or district policy, the Student Handbook does not create any additional rights for students and parents.
-It does not, nor is it intended to, create contractual or legal rights between any student or parent and the district.
+Although the Student Handbook may refer to rights established through law or district policy, it does not create additional rights for parents and students.
+It does not, nor is it intended to, represent a contract between any parent or student and the district.